voxelize/voxelize/docs/docs/tutorials/basics/7-handle-the-network.md

 ### `packets`

-The other thing that developers can implement is a property, `packets`, which is simply an array of network packets that will be emptied out and sent on `network.flush()`.
+The other thing that developers can implement is a property, `packets`, which is simply an array of network packets that will be emptied out and sent on `network.flush()`, which is called for you internally just like `network.sync()`.

 ## Connect to the Server